A Product Model: Amazon Kindle eReader OOBE

 Error states when logging in to an existing account (incorrect/forgotten password, username, etc.).

-The Kindle OOBE product model now included extensive error handling, er, “Welcome” use cases.
+The Kindle OOBE product model now included extensive error handling, aka “Welcome”, use cases.

-Product Management and Development pushed back had against these findings.
+Product Management and Development pushed back hard against these findings.
 I remember one developer asking how it was possible to not be able to join a data or Wi-Fi network.
-I reminded this person that it was entirely possible to receive the Kindle as, say, a Christmas gift.
-And the user is at Grandma’s house.
-Which is in the boondocks.
+I reminded this person that it was entirely possible to receive the Kindle as, say, a Christmas gift while visiting Grandma.
+And Grandma’s house is in the boondocks.
 Where’s there’s no 3G coverage.
-And Grandma (back in 2010) didn’t have Wi-Fi.
+And Grandma (back in 2010) doesn’t have Wi-Fi.

 Note how the Welcome and Register use cases had very similar flows.
 In each, the user had to first identify a target (e.g. a network or account) and then provide proper credentials (e.g. username and password).
 This meant that each flow required: